drom/reqack/README.md

 # REQuest - ACKnowledge

-Tool to construct, transform and analyze digital circuits based on {req,ack} transactional protocol.
+Tool to construct, transform and analyze digital circuits based on elastic transactional protocol and Request-Acknowledge handshake.

 ## Use